Experts: Spy used AI-generated face to connect with targets

 The Katie Jones profile was modest in scale, with 52 connections.
 But those connections had enough influence that they imbued the profile with credibility to some who accepted Jones’ invites.
 The AP spoke to about 40 other people who connected with Jones between early March and early April of this year, many of whom said they routinely accept invitations from people they don’t recognize.

-“I’m probably the worst LinkedIn user in the history of LinkedIn, said Winfree, the former deputy director of President Donald Trump’s domestic policy council, who confirmed connection with Jones on March 28.
+“I’m probably the worst LinkedIn user in the history of LinkedIn,” said Winfree, the former deputy director of President Donald Trump’s domestic policy council, who confirmed connection with Jones on March 28.

 Winfree, whose name came up last month in relation to one of the vacancies on the Federal Reserve Board of Governors, said he rarely logs on to LinkedIn and tends to just approve all the piled-up invites when he does.